wechat-miniprogram/glass-easel/README.md

 For each submodule:

 - _glass-easel_ is a part of the MiniProgram runtime;
-- _glass-easel-template-compiler_ and _glass-easel-stylesheet-compiler_ is a part of the MiniProgram compiler;
+- _glass-easel-template-compiler_ and _glass-easel-stylesheet-compiler_ are parts of the MiniProgram compiler;
-- _glass-easel-miniprogram-adapter_ and _glass-easel-miniprogram-webpack-plugin_ is not a part, because they are designed for simulation on web environments.
+- _glass-easel-miniprogram-adapter_ and _glass-easel-miniprogram-webpack-plugin_ are not, because they are designed for simulation on web environments.

 However, no MiniProgram code can use any _glass-easel_ submodules currently, because we are still checking the interface stabilities and compatibilities.
 When stable enough, MiniProgram code will be able to use _glass-easel_ as the framework implementation.